 Bus: I arrived

 Train: There’s no train station in Rishikesh but there is one an hour’s drive away in Haridwar so if you’re going somewhere before/after that can only be reached by train, that’s your best option.
 Arranging taxi journeys in India is easy and affordable; just ask staff at your accommodation to help.

 By air: The closest airport is Dehradun Airport, only a 40-minute drive from Rishikesh.
-You can fly to Delhi from £20 if you don’t fancy the overnight bus ride.
+You can fly from Delhi to Dehradun from £20 if you don’t fancy the overnight bus ride.
 Book your Dehradun airport transfer in advance.

 Where to stay in Rishikesh